Shoulder Injuries in Sports

 • Fractures: Direct trauma can break the clavicle (collarbone), scapula (shoulder blade), or upper arm bone (humerus), resulting in severe pain and loss of function.

-Sports medicine physicians, like Dr. Benjamin W. Szerlip, specialize in diagnosing and treating injuries specific to athletes.
+Sports medicine specialists, like Dr. Benjamin W. Szerlip, diagnose and treat injuries specific to athletes.
 When it comes to sports-related shoulder injuries, some of the key conditions treated include:

 • Rotator cuff injuries: Including both rotator cuff tears and rotator cuff tendinitis.